 That was the case with the fitness progressive web application that Codica created.
 This solution helps connect trainers and clients and assign personal fitness programs.

-After discussions with the customer, our team decided to build an MVP and allowed users to test it.
+After discussions with the customer, our team built an MVP and allowed users to test it.
 Upon feedback from trainers and their clients, we improved the accessibility of the search function.
 So, it became available among all programs, workouts, or nutrition plans.
-Also, we made the nutrition tool more flexible.
-We enriched it with meal list sorting and calorie calculating capabilities.

 To get a feel of the fitness app, check the video below presenting its full-fledged mobile version.

-When we start working on each project, we carefully analyze the project requirements and business goals.
+We carefully analyze the client’s requirements and business goals to avoid MVP mistakes at the start of each project.
 Therefore, the functionality we include is optimized and offers the best user experience.
 Check our portfolio to see the MVP projects we have delivered.

 Nevertheless, there is always room for perfection.
-So, if our customer gathers feedback and needs improvements in the MVP, we are eager to help with that.
+So, if you gather feedback and need improvements in the MVP, we are eager to help with that.
 After all, the build-measure-learn loop offers ways to improve the final product.

 Testing an MVP is a versatile task that embraces different techniques.
 Moving through the building and testing steps, you test and discover what customers like about your project.
 These efforts take resources, but in the end, they bring positive results and help your business evolve.

 If you need a reliable team that knows how to develop and test an MVP, contact us.
-Our experts are eager to help you with your tasks to build you a successful product.
+Our experts are eager to help you with your tasks and build a successful product.